 3.Teach the Seerah of the Prophets, with emphasis on Prophet Muhammad (SAS).

 4.Teach Islamic basics which include five pillars, etiquettes, fiqh/aqeeda, hadith, and manners.

 5.Teach tafsir and tajweed of the Qur’an, current events, and perform service projects.

 Sunday school begins at 10:00AM SHARP and ends at 1:15pm with congregational Dhuhr salah.
 The school currently has seven levels, and is divided into three periods with a break for lunch.
 The school begins in August and ends in May.
 If a classroom reaches maximum capacity, a waiting list may be used.

-Registration for the 2014-15 school year will take place on Sunday, August 24th at 9:00 am with a mandatory Parent orientation following afterwards.
+Registration for the 2022-23 school year have begun.
+There will be a mandatory Parent orientation announced.
 Tuition is to be paid at the time of registration, either in one or two payments.
 Parents are expected to help by volunteering in various events that the school offers, and signup sheets are available during registration.
 We enroll children beginning from 4 years of age if he/she meets ALL the following criteria: